Import your existing projects into a new projects root

 If you've already created a project or imported a project, click the Import button.

-• the URL of the existing server, for example: http://server21:8082
+• The URL of the existing server, for example: http://server21:8082

 • your user name.
 You must have Projects root admin rights in order connect to the server and import your projects.